 Considerations

 The IB exchanges data with the Tax and Customs Administration (BD).
-If it appears that a citizen has more Box 3 assets than the tax-free assets applicable for that tax year, IB reports this to municipalities.
-This is done using a reference date of 1 January as the BD does for the income tax return.
+If it appears that a citizen has more Box 3 capital than the tax-free capital applicable for that tax year, the IB reports this to municipalities.
+A reference date of 1 January is used here, as the BD does for the income tax return.
 This indicates the presence of potentially too high assets to qualify for (full) assistance.
 Because the limits for Box 3 assets are much higher than the asset limits from the Participation Act.
 If a Box 3 signal arises, the municipality can use this signal to further investigate whether there are still (too) high assets and/or how these assets have decreased during the year.

 The algorithm ensures that municipalities only receive data on their own residents on welfare benefits, and only if there is a change, which may affect the allowed assets.
 This protects citizens' privacy.
 An advantage of this algorithm is that it works much faster than when someone does it by hand.
-This saves municipal employees a lot of time.
+This saves a lot of time for municipal employees.
 Also, fewer mistakes are made this way.

 Human intervention